 Click image to enlarge

-R-Studio will start recovering marked files.
+> R-Studio will start recovering files and display its progress.

 Click image to enlarge